zdharma-continuum/zinit/docs/INTRODUCTION.md

 This sets plugin `psprint/zprompts` to be loaded `0` seconds after `zshrc`.
 It will fire up after c.a.
 1 ms of showing of the basic prompt `READY >`.
-I’ve started to use this method of setting up a prompt 2 years ago now and I run it without any problems. **NEW**: It is now sufficient to provide just the word `wait`, it’ll work like `wait'0'` (and `wait'!'` like `wait'!0'`).
+I’ve started to use this method of setting up a prompt 2 years ago now and I run it without any problems.
+It is also sufficient to provide just the word `wait`, it’ll work like `wait'0'` (and `wait'!'` like `wait'!0'`).

 The exclamation mark causes Zplugin to reset-prompt after loading plugin.
 The